DataDog/integrations-core/openmetrics/README.md

 With this configuration, the endpoint returns the `Content-type` set to `text/plain`, causing the integration to use the previous scraper.

+The OpenMetrics integration reports an error parsing the payload when the system you are monitoring sends data that does not match their Content-type header.
+Setting the integration to accept text/plain content creates a workaround to address the problem in the short term.

+To fix the root cause of the problem, reach out to the maintainers of the upstream system.
+Submit a bug report and ask them to fix the system so the payload and the Content-type set in the header match.

 Need help?
 Contact [Datadog support][8].

 ## Further Reading